-Objective 1: To increase the statewide safety belt usage rate to 90%.
-Objective 2: To increase the use of child safety restraint systems for children under the age of five to 95% by the end of FFY 2006.
-Objective 3: To increase safety belt use rate by 5 percentage points for rural drivers and passengers.
-Objective 4: To implement a pilot project to study and outreach Latinos and occupant safety.
+Objective 1: To increase the statewide safety belt usage rate to 91%.

+Objective 2: To increase the use of child safety restraint systems for children under the age of five to 85% by the end of FFY 2007 (Due to the dramatic decrease in observed child safety seat usage, it is one of GOHS' primary goals to implement strategies to increase child restraint use to 95% within two fiscal years).

+- Objective 3: To increase safety belt use rate by 2% for rural drivers and passengers. - Objective 4: To continue outreach to the Latino population in all aspects of occupant protection.